-Properly Establishing and Managing Your Project Management Office Benefits Your Project Teams and the Success of Your Organization...
+Your Project Management Office (PMO), Properly Established and Managed, Benefits Your Project Teams and Accelerates the Success of Your Organization...

 In addition, there are several organizational factors which, if in place, will accelerate acceptance of the guidance, coaching, monitoring, and project control afforded through a PMO.

-An important part of the PMO Charter is to determine “why” the PMO is necessary for your organization and “what” is its primary purpose.
+Two important parts of the PMO Charter are to describe “Why the PMO is necessary for your organization" and “What is the PMO's primary purpose".

-A Project Management Office is formed to provide different services within the organization, such as:
+A Project Management Office is formed to provide specific services within the organization, such as:

 Remember, statements regarding the specific purpose of your organization’s PMO should be clearly described within your PMO Charter.